KeepOnCodin/EcomProject/README.md

 # Ecommerce REST API

 **For this project I built a E-commerce REST API using my knowledge of server-side development.
-This API allows user make the following requests:**
+This API allows the user to make the following requests:**
 > - Allow users to register and log in via the API
 > - Allow CRUD operations on products
 > - Allow CRUD operations on user accounts